idptools/starling/README.md

 	starling-benchmark

+# Performance
+STARLING is VERY fast on GPUs and – honestly – VERY fast on Apple Silicon as well.
+It is a bit slower than CPUs, but we're talking minutes instead of seconds for ensemble generation.

 # Python library
 As well as a command-line tool, STARLING provides a simple but powerful Python API for generating ensembles.